fast-af/developer-portal-starter/developer-portal/for-shoppers/orders/payments/store-credit.md

 # Store Credit

 Fast does not currently accept store credit for purchases.
+Shoppers should reach out directly to seller regarding store credit options.